 “If they’ve revealed information about an employee or said something to them, then your focus should be making sure that employee is getting the right support.”

 While the employee had a lawyer present as her official support person, she also claimed her partner was a support person.
 This is where the matter got a little complicated.
-The deputy president said if the partner was an additional support person, he wasn’t a very good one as he did opposite of what is required of him and “set off a chain of events” that resulted in the employee’s dismissal.
+The Deputy President said if the partner was an additional support person, he wasn’t a very good one as he did the opposite of what is required of him and “set off a chain of events” that resulted in the employee’s dismissal.